OwenFeik/realmview/README.md

 * Disconnect while not doing anything is too fast.
 * Nebula image added as solid colour.
 Fixed on refresh.
 * Only able to select sprites created on current websocket.
+* Containing rect for freehand sprites should consider stroke width.

 ### Low priority.